 Known as "Hip-Hop's First Lady," Queen Latifah is an acclaimed entertainer in music, film and television.
-She has received a Grammy, a Golden Globe and two in the Oscar-winning film version of the musical "Chicago" (2002), playing the part of Matron "Mama" Morton.
+She has received a Grammy, a Golden Globe and two Screen Actors Guild (SAG) Awards.

 Born Dana Elaine Owens in Newark, New Jersey, she was raised in the Baptist faith and attended Catholic school.
 At age 8, a Muslim cousin gave her the nickname Latifah, an Arabic word meaning "delicate and sensitive."
 In high school, Latifah was a star basketball player and with friends formed a rap group called Ladies Fresh.